sivangichatterjee/genomic-nlp-challenge/README.md

 ## Curation Schema

 The `curated_results.json` file is an array of objects, where each object represents a single "fact" or relationship extracted from the text.
+The `curated_results_bonus.json` file is the same but with Sentence Transformer embeddding and Hybrid extraction method.
 The fields are:

 * **`text_id`**: The ID from the input `texts.csv`.
 This is crucial for tracing a fact back to its original source document.
 * **`variant`**: The `rsID` (e.g., "rs429358") found in the text.
 This is the genetic variant of interest.